typedb/typedb-docs/12-comparisons/00-sql-and-typeql.md

 A few important points:

-- Here we can see that the SQL table has three attributes, each with their own value type, which we can define in Graql as well.
-One of these attributes is a `primary key`, which we define in Graql using the `key` keyword.
+- Here we can see that the SQL table has three attributes, each with their own value type, which we can define in TypeQL as well.
+One of these attributes is a `primary key`, which we define in TypeQL using the `key` keyword.
-- In the SQL statement, there is also a `foreign key`, which depending on our model, we model as a related `relation` in Graql.
+- In the SQL statement, there is also a `foreign key`, which depending on our model, we model as a related `relation` in TypeQL.
 We do this by connecting the `product` entity to the `assignment` relation using the role `assigned`.
-- In Graql, there is no concept of `null` values.
+- In TypeQL, there is no concept of `null` values.
 If a concept does not have an attribute, it really does not have it.
 This is because in a graph context a null attribute is simply omitted from the graph.
-- Finally, an important point is that in the Graql model, attributes are [first-class citizens](https://en.wikipedia.org/wiki/First-class_citizen), unlike in SQL.
+- Finally, an important point is that in the TypeQL model, attributes are [first-class citizens](https://en.wikipedia.org/wiki/First-class_citizen), unlike in SQL.

 To summarise:

 - Modeling an ER diagram into SQL involves a normalisation process from 1NF to 3NF
-- The ER diagram maps naturally to Graql, and there is no need to perform any kind of normalisation
+- The ER diagram maps naturally to TypeQL, and there is no need to perform any kind of normalisation

 ## Reading and Writing Data